Hong kong highrise

 Hello again, happy parents!
 In this installment of my series on applying to primary schools in Hong Kong I'll pass along some tips parents might find helpful in getting their children prepared for the actual interviews their children will be dragged to and suffer through -- uh, I mean, will accompany their smiling parents to, and participate in joyfully!

-If you're coming to this story first, I suggest reading at least the first story setting out the basics; the next three stories in the series comprise an application timeline; characteristics to look for in schools; and my family's own experience with the process, plus last year I wrote at some length about the process of preparing application packages.
+If you're coming to this story first, I suggest reading at least the article setting out the basics; the next stories in the series comprise an application timeline and some characteristics to look for in schools; plus last year I wrote at some length about the process of preparing application packages.

 Since most Hong Kong schools don’t have much time to interview their hundreds (often thousands) of applicants, and since the kids themselves are so young, there’s a limit to the questions that can be asked, and the responses that might be expected.
 You’re not going to explore the competing historical interpretations of the Suez Crisis with five year olds.